 Located just off Jeffers Road, Camden Place is ideal for those seeking an active lifestyle: The neighborhood will feature bike trails and sidewalks, and it’s directly adjacent to sizable, tree-covered Northwest Park.

-Because Camden Place is inside Eau Claire’s city limits, lots will have city water and sewer service.
-Home costs will range from $165,000 to $260,000, said Cody Filipczak, co-owner of C&M Home Builders, the Eau Claire-based developer that created Camden Place.
+Because Camden Place is inside Eau Claire’s city limits, lots have city water and sewer service.
+Home costs range from $170,000 to $265,000, said Cody Filipczak, co-owner of C&M Home Builders, the Eau Claire-based developer that created Camden Place.

 “A lot of people are wanting to downsize,” Filipczak said of those interested in building in Camden Place.
 “Or it’s a young professional couple.
 They don’t want a big house yet, but they don’t want to rent.”

 C&M is the exclusive builder for the development, which means it will handle all aspects of custom design and construction.
 Two on-staff designers – including Molly Filipczak, Cody’s wife and business partner – will help every step of the way.

 C&M offers a profusion of ready-made home plans to choose from, ranging in size from about 1,200 to 2,900 square feet, as well as in-house drafting services that allow customers to create their dream homes.
 Filipczak said homes are built with energy efficiency in mind, and C&M offers options such as custom cabinets, hardwood and tile floors, upgraded trim and three-panel doors, stamped and colored concrete, and more.